The 2020 GIPS Standards: The Top Changes You Need to Know

 Carve-Outs with Allocated Cash

 The GIPS standards will once again allow firms to present segment performance by creating carve-outs with allocated cash.
 This practice was previously allowed but prohibited beginning January 1, 2010.
 While the preference is still for these portfolios to be managed separately with their own cash, firms will be allowed to allocate cash using a consistent methodology to calculate a return for the strategy.
-Once a firm manages a stand-alone portfolio in that strategy, the firm must create a composite for those stand-alone portfolios and performance and assets of the stand-alone portfolio composite must be included when presenting carve-out performance.
+Once a firm manages a stand-alone portfolio in that strategy, the firm must create a composite for those stand-alone portfolios, and the performance and assets of the stand-alone portfolio composite must be included when presenting carve-out performance.

 Multi-Asset Class Strategies

-The 2020 GIPS Standards offer much needed flexibility to firms that create custom multi-asset class portfolios based on individual strategies, sometimes referred to as “building blocks.”
+The 2020 GIPS Standards offer much-needed flexibility to firms that create custom multi-asset class portfolios based on individual strategies, sometimes referred to as “building blocks.”
 Firms are no longer required to include the total account in a composite as long as each of the “building blocks” that make up the total portfolio are included in a composite.

 External Valuations